ChrisOrgan/Covid_Analysis/README.md

             - This tip label edit is to prevent downstream errors.
         - Using the `R` 3.6.2 (R Core Team 2019) package `phytools` 0.6.99
           (Revell 2012), we converted the Newick tree into a NEXUS format.
-        - Using the package `ape` 5.3 (Paradis and Schliep 2019), we extracted the total path lengths (diagonals of the variance-covariance matrix) and the number of nodes along the paths.
         - Using the regex functionality in `Notepad++` 7.5.8, we fixed the codings of clades with 'anagenetic' taxa in the tree file.
             - Example: